Jenna Ellis: Pleads the fifth

-Following the Trump campaign
+After the Trump campaign

 In April 2022, Ellis criticized the effort to repeal the Reedy Creek Improvement Act, calling it "misguided" and arguing that Disney has the "right to speak" and take a position on whether to support or oppose legislation "without government consequences."

 In June 2022, Doug Mastriano appointed Ellis his senior legal adviser in his campaign for governor of Pennsylvania.
 At one of Mastriano's campaign events in Erie, Ellis called Mastriano the "Donald Trump of Pennsylvania".
 In October 2022, Ellis posted on Twitter that Mastriano's opponent "Josh Shapiro is at best a secular Jew in the same way Joe Biden is a secular Catholic — both are extremists for gender transition surgeries on minors and no limits on abortion.
 Doug Mastriano is for wholesome family values and freedom."

 Following the Club Q shooting in November 2022, Ellis claimed that the shooting was being exploited to present a narrative where "Christians hate homosexual and transgender individuals and somehow that 'hate' led to the shooting", before going on to suggest that there was "no evidence at all" that the five people killed at Club Q were Christians and thus, "assuming that [...] they had not accepted the truth of the gospel of Christ and affirmed Jesus Christ as the lord of their life, they are now reaping the consequences of having eternal damnation [...]
 Instead of just the tragedy of what happened to the body, we need to be talking about what happened to the soul and the fact that they are now in eternal separation from our lord and savior Jesus Christ."
-She later rejected any claims of being hateful or judgemental towards the victims, but continued to insist on her assumption that they were not Christians and so were "eternally separated from Christ" as a result.
+She later rejected any claims of being hateful or judgmental towards the victims, but continued to insist on her assumption that they were not Christians and so were "eternally separated from Christ" as a result.

+In September 2023, Ellis said on her radio show on the right-wing organization American Family Radio that she cannot support Donald Trump "for elected office again" due to his "malignant narcissistic tendency to simply say that he's never done anything wrong ...
+And the total idolatry that I'm seeing from some of the supporters that are unwilling to put the constitution and the country and the conservative principles above their love for a star is really troubling."

+That December, Ellis commented in the online Calendargate controversy, criticizing Ultra Right Beer, a conservative-themed beer brand established in the aftermath of the 2023 Bud Light boycott, for featuring female conservative personalities such as Riley Gaines, Dana Loesch and Kim Klacik in pin-up poses in a promotional calendar.
+"This is the problem with conservatives who think they can act just like the secular world," she wrote.
+"If conservatives aren't morally grounded Christians, what are we even 'conserving'?"